Become a member and earn

 Here are some basic tips to help get you started.

 Grilling is a high-temperature cooking process that involves direct heat transfer.
-Steaks are adorned by the charred flavor given by the flames.
-This basic approach to cooking meat is simple though it does require a few tips and tricks for a tasty experience.
+Steaks are adorned with the charred, slightly caramelized flavor given by flames, also known as the Maillard reaction.
+This basic approach to cooking meat is simple, as long as you know the important tricks.

 Fire up the Grill